BFS Board Members

 BOARD OF DIRECTORS APPLICATION

 The Bozeman Film Society looks for experienced, enthusiastic and forward-thinking film lovers to serve on our Board of Directors.
-If you are interested in serving on our BOD, please complete an online application, save as a PDF and email to: email@example.com
+If you are interested in serving on our BOD, please print our online application, scan and email to: firstname.lastname@example.org, or send to:

 BFS – HISTORY